nicokaiser/node-init/Readme.md

     # Redirect privileged ports
     iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 10080
 ```

+This can of course be commented out if redirection is done with a load balancer like nginx.

 ## Respawn on exit